 - Antibiotics treatment

-- Hospitalization for four days (if declined by client then $300 dollars are removed from final bill)
+- Hospitalization for four days (if accepted by client then $300 dollars are added to the final bill)

 - Removal of stitches

 What to expect during Pyometra Surgery?